-- Support the music activities run by the Community Music Leaders (CMLs), trained by Musicians without Borders (MwB), for the benefit of children and youth with scarce economic resources;
+Support the music activities run by the Community Music Leaders (CML), trained by Musicians Without Borders (MWB), for the benefit of children and youths with very limited economic resources.

 - 22 aspiring CMLs who joined in the Community Music Leadership Training;

 - 25 CMLs living in Kigali and from the Mahama Refugee Camp, as well as 3 Rwandan trainers participated to the 4th Advanced Training in Creative Community Music;

 - 9 CMLs, employed as Assistant Trainers by local organizations and centres for orphans and street children; and 27 CMLs have been promoting monthly outreach events;

 - 543 disadvantaged children and young people in the capital and the Rwanda Eastern Province benefited from music activities;